 Since inception, Neighborhood National Bank (NNB) has become an established and recognized leader in providing banking products and services to San Diegoâ€™s under-served and economically challenged communities.
 Our success can be attributed to our high level of service and commitment to our communities, our employees and our shareholders.

 - To provide underserved communities with financial products and services that help customers build wealth through personal loans, business loans and investment by all customers.

 - To provide a working environment where employees can expand professionally and are rewarded for their achievements.

-Neighborhood Bancorp (Bancorp) and Neighborhood National Bank (NNB) founder and current Chairman and CEO, Robert M. McGill, envisioned a bank that would provide basic banking services to the hardworking, under-served citizens of San Diego; channel funds into affordable housing and small businesses; and serve as an economic pillar for the community.
+Neighborhood Bancorp (Bancorp) and Neighborhood National Bank (NNB) founder and current Chairman, Robert M. McGill, envisioned a bank that would provide basic banking services to the hardworking, under-served citizens of San Diego; channel funds into affordable housing and small businesses; and serve as an economic pillar for the community.
 On September 17, 1997, this vision came to life with the opening of Neighborhood National Bank.

 NNB was launched as an initiative of Neighborhood Bancorp and, over the past 15 years, NNB has expanded to encompass neighborhoods in the City of San Diego (Mid-City, Central and Southeast San Diego), Lemon Grove, Spring Valley, El Cajon, National City, Chula Vista, Imperial Beach and San Ysidro.

 NNBâ€™s efforts are backed up by its numbers in loans and lending.
 Over a five year period from 2006-2011, NNBâ€™s lending in low-moderate income areas was more than quadruple the median rate of all US banking institutions.
 The Bank has been honored for its outstanding practices numerous times over the years, and was most recently named the 2011 National Member of the Year by the California Bankers Association.